6 Feb 2023

 It’s a term that has become more common in the digital age, where people are more connected to their friends than ever before.
 People become envious, anxious, and overly-motivated when seeing other people who appear to be having more fun doing something else.

-The feeling of ‘FOMO’ is exacerbated when the person experiencing it is doing something isolated or mundane—such as working, studying, or waiting in line.
+The feeling of ‘FOMO’ intensifies when the person experiencing it is doing something isolated or mundane activities, like working, studying, or waiting in line.

 When people know they could be doing something more fun, they’re far less patient when waiting in line and will likely put-off the experience entirely.